A Resurfaced Video Shows Gordon Ramsay Touching & Insulting Sofia Vergara

-Twitter has unearthed a 2010 video of Gordon Ramsay that is making people think twice about the celebrity chef's behavior.
-On The Tonight Show with Jay Leno, Ramsey joined actress Sofia Vergara on the couch and, in an edited compilation posted by to Twitter by Jason Bolaños, can be seen interrupting Vergara to make sexual comments and at one point touching her before being asked to stop.

-In one exchange, Vergara apologizes for screaming in an earlier segment, promising she "never screamed like that in real life," prompting Ramsay to ask:
+In one exchange, Vergara apologises for screaming in an earlier segment, promising she "never screamed like that in real life," prompting Ramsay to ask:

 "Only in the bedroom?"